 Figure 4 provides the results on the effect of outsourcing on remainers' likelihood of staying in the firm.
-Figure 4 Panel (A) shows the estimated treatment effect of outsourcing on the quit hazard rate-workers probability of changing firms in the next year.49 On the X-Axis is year relative to the outsourcing event and on the Y-Axis is the point estimate and 95% confidence interval of the effect of outsourcing on workers probability of changing firms between a given period k and k+1.
+Figure 4 Panel (A) shows the estimated treatment effect of outsourcing on the quit hazard rate-workers probability of changing firms in the next year.
+On the X-Axis is year relative to the outsourcing event and on the Y-Axis is the point estimate and 95% confidence interval of the effect of outsourcing on workers probability of changing firms between a given period k and k + 1.
 Because workers were matched on 2-year bins of tenure, there is little difference between treated and control workers attachment to the firm prior to outsourcing.
-Immediately after the outsourcing event, remainers are 7.5% (s.e.
-2.4%) less likely to change firms in a given year.
+Immediately after the outsourcing event, remainers are approximately 7.5 percentage points (s.e.
+2.4 percentage points) less likely to change firms in a given year.